Asset Accounts

 - Landscape/seascape context (including connectivity, fragmentation)

-For guidance on indicators derived from ecosystem condition accounts, see TG-2.1 Biophysical Indicators.
+For guidance on indicators derived from ecosystem condition accounts, see TG-2.1 Aggregate Biophysical Indicators of Environmental State.

 Relationship between extent, condition, and service capacity

 The capacity of an ecosystem to deliver services depends on both its extent and its condition.
+Think of it as area times quality: a large, healthy reef delivers more services than a small, degraded one, and both dimensions matter.
 SEEA EA Figure 6.1 illustrates this relationship: ecosystem extent determines the spatial scale of potential service delivery, while ecosystem condition determines the quality and intensity of service flow per unit area[79].
 Together, they determine the overall capacity to deliver ecosystem services, which is then realised through actual service flows to economic units.

 Figure 3.5.1: Relationship between ecosystem extent, condition, and service capacity (adapted from SEEA EA Figure 6.1)[79:1]